 Attendance is essential for a successful outcome.
 The time I have for seeing patients is valuable and limited.
-Therefore, to cancel or reschedule, I expect you to notify (a text works as a back-up, but using your client portal is ideal: there's an app for it and a desktop easy log on to cancel or reschedule) me within at least 72 hours (preferably 96 hours) before your appointment (3 business days-notify me a Thursday prior for a future Monday cancellation).
+Therefore, to cancel or reschedule, I expect you to notify (a text works as a back-up, but using your client portal is ideal: there's an app for it and a desktop easy log-on to cancel or reschedule) me within at least 72 hours (preferably 96 hours) before your appointment (3 business days-notify me a Thursday prior for a future Monday cancellation).
 Failure to do so means that you'll be responsible for full payment of the missed session.
-If you cancel within 72hours, you'll be responsible for the fee, unless another client fills the slot [we'll clear it for you for other clients ASAP to help us try to avoid charging you a late-fee if possible!].
-This also applies to rescheduled appointments and if you get sick, but not if you or a loved one is in a life-threatening emergency.
+If you cancel within 72-hours, you'll be responsible for the fee, unless another client fills the slot [we'll clear it for you for other clients ASAP to help us try to avoid charging you a late-fee if possible!].
+This also applies to rescheduled appointments, if you get sick or are called in court suddenly (among other uncontrollable chance situations), but not if you or a loved one is in a life-threatening emergency.
+In this case, the appropriate documentation (i.e. a hospital note) is usually required.
 Fortunately we can meet online or by phone if you can't come in person last-minute.
 If you need more flexibility, let me know and we can discuss.
 In the rarer case that we schedule an appointment within 12 hours before it would occur, and you then cancel hours before, you will still be responsible for the fee.
+Repetitive last minute cancellations, even with appropriate notice, may incur the full session fee as well.
 I try to hold myself accountable to the same for you.
 Lastly, I schedule clients on a first-come-first-served basis, so scheduling appointments ahead of time is the best way to ensure you'll have a slot at your desired time, day, and week.
-Initials:

-You might like to know about why therapists often charge a cancellation fee.
-For some of us, this is about covering costs of room rent, travel, turning away other clients to reserve session times.
+Initials: You might like to know about why therapists often charge a cancellation fee.
+For some of us, this is about covering costs of office rent, possible travel, turning away other clients to reserve session times.
 Some doctors, tutors, and hairdressers may charge cancellation fees to cover these costs too.
 It often depends on whether they are self-employed although sometimes groups and companies may charge an administrative fee for late cancellation.
 I mention this because I want to be clear that the fee for late cancellation is not a punishment.
 I see it more as an indication of the commitment and continuity of therapy.
 Even when you are not here, your space is being held and our work continues.

 I or my assistant Alex also usually only use text messages for scheduling, not content of your therapy to protect your confidentiality.
-I or Alex usually answer within 5 minutes to 24-hours during business hours: 9 AM - 6 PM.
+I or Alex usually answer within 30 minutes to 24-hours during business hours: 9 AM - 6 PM.
 If you come to session intoxicated, I wouldn't be able to see you, but you'd still be responsible for the fee.
 Even though my system sends reminders for your appointments; you're responsible for remembering if they don't go through.
 Initials:

 As mentioned, I bill in 10-minute increments, so if we go over time for a 60-minute session, when we both have the flexibility to, you'll be billed extra pro-rated.
-For example, 10 minutes extra would be 18% of a 60-minute session, so you'd pay \$235 (\$35 more) instead of \$200.
+For example, 10 minute extra would be 18% of a 60-minute session, so you'd pay \$235 (\$35 more) instead of \$200.
 Initials: